 On behalf of EUROSKIN and the organising committee, we kindly invite you to participate in the 5th International UV and Skin Cancer Prevention Virtual Conference, being held Tuesday 7 – Thursday 9 September 2021.

-Together with our partners (German Bundesamt fur Strahlenschutz, European Cancer Leagues, The Danish Cancer Society, The Norwegian Cancer society, The Norwegian Radiation and Nuclear Safety Authority and the Radiation and Nuclear Safety Authority in Finland…….) we have developed an attractive programme which brings together outstanding experts from the international scientific and skin cancer prevention community.
+Together with our partners (World Health Organization, Federal Office of Radiation Protection, Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), The Norwegian Radiation and Nuclear Safety Authority, Radiation and Nuclear Safety Authority in Finland, Public Health England, The Danish Cancer Society, The Norwegian Cancer Society, European Cancer Leagues, ILDS, ICOH and the Foundation against Cancer) we have developed an attractive programme which brings together outstanding experts from the international scientific and skin cancer prevention community.
 Through inspiring keynote lectures and invited talks about new developments, discussions and presentations of field work, recommendations for better prevention in the next decades will be developed.
 It is our aim to foster discussions and summarise our knowledge into shared recommendations, which will help to improve future skin cancer prevention.
 This is an ambitious aim, but we’re sure that together with your input and help we’ll come to a good and useful result at the end.